Obscure Indian cyber firm spied on politicians, investors worldwide

 New Delhi-based BellTroX InfoTech Services targeted government officials in Europe, gambling tycoons in the Bahamas, and well-known investors in the United States including private equity giant KKR and short seller Muddy Waters, according to three former employees, outside researchers, and a trail of online evidence.

-Aspects of BellTroX’s hacking spree aimed at American targets are currently under investigation by U.S. law enforcement, five people familiar with the matter told media.
-The U.S. Department of Justice declined to comment.
+Aspects of BellTroX’s hacking spree aimed at American targets are currently under investigation by US law enforcement, five people familiar with the matter told a British wire service.
+The US Department of Justice declined to comment.

+Identity of BellTroX’s clients could not be known.
+In a telephone interview, the company’s owner, Sumit Gupta, declined to disclose who had hired him and denied any wrongdoing.